microsoft/VoTT/README.md

 * TensorFlow (Pascal VOC and TFRecords)
 * VoTT (generic JSON schema)

-In addition, all assets can be exported or only visisted/tagged assets can be exported.
+In addition, users may choose to export all assets, only visited assets, or only tagged assets.
 Click on the 'Export' icon in the left hand navigation.
 Select the appropriate export provider and which assets to export.

 ![alt text](docs/images/export-labels.png "Export Labels")

 # Collaborators

-VoTT was originally developed by the [Commercial Software Engineering (CSE) group at Microsoft](https://www.microsoft.com/developerblog/), in Israel.
+VoTT was originally developed by the [Commercial Software Engineering (CSE) group at Microsoft](https://www.microsoft.com/developerblog/) in Israel.

 # Contributing to VoTT